Bigg Boss Kannada 7 Updates (Day 1): Bhoomi Shetty Becomes The First Captain Of This Season!

 Under Bhoomi's captaincy, all the contestants had to participate in a task to win groceries.
 This helped the newbies gather some food and other edibles until the next luxury task.

 Although all of them enjoyed the task, what followed didn't go well with all the contestants.
 The first nomination of Season 7 of Bigg Boss Kannada witnessed a huge list.
-A few were irked when the nominations on the first day couldn't convince them. '
+A few of the contestants were irked when the nominations on the first day failed to convince them. '

 In the morning we reported to you that senior journalist Ravi Belagere was out of the show due to troubled health.